Fredi González

 On March 31, 2014, Gonzalez became the first manager to successfully challenge an umpire's call under the newly expanded video review rule.
 He asked for a review of umpire Greg Gibson's safe call at first base on baserunner Ryan Braun of the Milwaukee Brewers and was proved correct by the replay.
 The Braves finished second in the NL East that year, but well out of first place, and were actually caught by the New York Mets in the season's last days.
 The team was completely re-hauled for the 2015 season, and no one was sure how they would perform.
 They did well in the first half, playing .500 through their first 81 games, which led to Gonzalez being extended until the end of the 2016 season.
 However, they completely collapsed in the second half, and then started the 2016 season playing very poorly, putting Gonzalez's future with the team in doubt.
 Indeed, on May 17th, he paid the price for his team's horrendous start, being fired with a 9-28 record.
 He was replaced on an interim basis by Brian Snitker, manager of the AAA Gwinnett Braves.

 In 2017, he returned to the now Miami Marlins to become the third base coach under manager Don Mattingly, staying until the end of the 2019 season.
 In 2020, he moved to the Baltimore Orioles to become the de facto bench coach under manager Brandon Hyde, although he simply had the title of "coach".
-He did receive the bench coach title before the 2022 season and kept it in 2023.
+He did receive the bench coach title before the 2022 season and kept it through 2024.

 Gonzalez also has experience working in fall and winter leagues.
 In 1995/1996 he was the hitting coach for Leones de Ponce in the Puerto Rican Winter League.
 In 1998 he managed the Sun Cities Solar Sox of the Arizona Fall League.

-Gonzalez was born in Cuba but moved to the United States as a two-year-old.
+Gonzalez was born in Cuba, but moved to the United States as a two-year-old.

 Notable Achievements[edit]

-• Division Titles: 1 (2013)
+- Division Titles: 1 (2013)

-• Other Postseason Appearances: 1 (2012 - Wild Card)
+- Other Postseason Appearances: 1 (2012 - Wild Card)

-Preceded by
+Preceded by Joe Girardi |

-Florida Marlins Manager
+Florida Marlins Manager 2007-2010 |

-Succeeded by
+Succeeded by Edwin Rodriguez |

-Preceded by
+Preceded by Bobby Cox |

-Atlanta Braves Manager
+Atlanta Braves Manager 2011-2016 |

-Succeeded by
+Succeeded by Brian Snitker |

 Year-By-Year Managerial Record[edit]